cs-4241-2024/a2-shortstack/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title
-My website is designed to be a personal tea log.
-You can put in the type of tea, when you had it, and your rating, and the server will add a note based on the rating.

-## Technical Achievements
-- **Tech Achievement 1**: I utilized a single-page app.

-### Design/Evaluation Achievements
-- **Design Achievement 1**: